 Kendra's birthday present is a poster inspired by the movie

-District Attorney Ellis Lowe appears in both movies, it is not a coincident as the movies are both based on books from the same series.
+District Attorney Ellis Lowe appears in both movies, played by different actors.
+The stories come from the same book series.

 the cops talk about L.A.
 Confidential